Waiya-sys/Befrienders-Tutorial/README.md

 ## Dashboard Overview

-The Dashboard offers visual representations of engagement data.
-It updates dynamically based on information entered in the Data Sheet.
+The Dashboard provides a comprehensive visual overview of engagement data.
+It automatically updates based on information entered in the Data Sheet.

 ## Entering Engagement Information

 1. Open the Excel file and navigate to the "Form" sheet.
-2. Fill in the engagement details in the provided fields (e.g., date, type of engagement, participants, etc.).
+2. Fill in the engagement details in the provided fields:
-3. Press "Enter" after filling the form.
+   - Name/Anonymous, Age, Gender, Marital Status, Counselor Preference.
+   - Possible Areas of Concern, Communication Channel, Suicide Analysis.
+   - Bereavement Status, Past Psychiatrist History.
+3. Click "Save" to record the engagement.

-## Populating the Data Sheet
+## Data Analysis and Visualization

-1. After entering engagement information, the data will be automatically populated in the "Data Sheet."
+1. Engagements are recorded in the "Data Sheet," containing 14 columns for each field.
 2. The "Data Sheet" acts as a repository of all engagement records.
-3. **Do not modify the structure of the Data Sheet** to ensure proper functioning of the dashboard.
+3. **Avoid modifying the Data Sheet structure** to ensure proper functionality.

-## Visualizing Data on the Dashboard
+## Using Dashboard Filters

-1. Go to the "Dashboard" sheet to visualize engagement data.
+1. Access the "Dashboard" sheet to analyze and visualize engagement data.
-2. The dashboard automatically updates based on the information in the "Data Sheet."
-3. Charts, graphs, and visuals provide insights into engagement trends and patterns.
+2. Utilize filters on the far-left to refine data analysis by:
+   - Dates, Channel of Communication, Years, Marital Status, Gender.
+   - Suicide Thoughts and Attempts.
+3. The right side of the dashboard presents several graphs, including:
+   - Channel Analysis, Age Analysis, Marital Status Analysis.
+   - Suicide Attempt and Gender Analysis, Total Engagement Count.
+   - Suicide Thought Analysis.

 ## Troubleshooting

-- If the dashboard doesn't update, ensure that the Data Sheet is populated correctly.
+- If the dashboard doesn't update, ensure correct data entry in the Data Sheet.
-- Avoid altering formulas or deleting rows/columns in the Data Sheet.
+- Do not alter formulas or delete rows/columns in the Data Sheet.

 ## Contact

-For any questions or assistance, feel free to reach out to our support team at support@befrienders.org.
+For any questions or assistance, please contact our support team at support@befrienders.org.

 ---

-By following these steps, you can effectively manage and visualize engagement data using the Befrienders Excel Dashboard.
-Enjoy a streamlined way to track and analyze your organization's engagement activities!
+By following these steps, you can efficiently manage engagement data using the Befrienders Excel Dashboard.
+Gain insights, analyze trends, and make informed decisions to further your organization's mission of suicide prevention and support.
-# Befrienders-Tutorial
-Befrienders Dashboard Tutorial